 A short history of the network

-They are situated throughout the UK but concentrated in South East England and the West Midlands.
-Developing a formal support structure for them was an objective for some time, and an initial meeting of school farm practitioners was convened in 2004 at Oathall Community College in Haywards Health, West Sussex, to look at how this could be taken forward following a gathering of teachers in the previous year.
+They are situated throughout the UK.
+The objective was to develop a formal support structure and an initial meeting of school farm practitioners was convened in 2004 at Oathall Community College in Haywards Health, West Sussex, to look at how this could be taken forward.

 "I could not be more pleased to be supporting this conference to promote school farms and gardens as centres of excellence and to serve as a resource to enrich and enhance the curriculum."